killbill/killbill-email-notifications-plugin/README.md

 The plugin will listen to specific system bus events and notify customers through emails.
 The following events are currently processed and emails are sent to all the email addresses associated with the account:

-* `INVOICE_CREATION` : the customer will receive an email informing that a new invoice is available.
+* `INVOICE_CREATION`: the customer will receive an email informing that a new invoice is available.
-* `UPCOMING_INVOICE` : the customer will receive an email about upcoming invoices (the time at which to send the email is configured through the Kill Bill system property `org.killbill.invoice.dryRunNotificationSchedule`)
+* `INVOICE_NOTIFICATION`: the customer will receive an email about upcoming invoices (the time at which to send the email is configured through the Kill Bill system property `org.killbill.invoice.dryRunNotificationSchedule`)
-* `SUCCESSFUL_PAYMENT `: the customer will receive an email after each successful payment
+* `INVOICE_PAYMENT_SUCCESS`: the customer will receive an email after each successful payment or refund
-* `FAILED_PAYMENT` : the customer will receive an email after each failed payment
+* `INVOICE_PAYMENT_FAILED`: the customer will receive an email after each failed payment
-* `PAYMENT_REFUND` : the customer will receive an email after a payment refund was completed
-* `SUBSCRIPTION_CANCELLATION_REQUESTED` : the customer will receive an email at the time a subscription was requested to be canceled
-* `SUBSCRIPTION_CANCELLATION_EFFECTIVE` : the customer will receive an email at the effective date of the subscription cancellation
+* `SUBSCRIPTION_CANCEL`: the customer will receive an email at the time a subscription was requested to be canceled and/or at the effective date of the subscription cancellation

 Note that in order to send an email, the account must be configured to permit such event(s).

 The plugin will typically extract some per account information:
 * The `locale` is used to determine which translation to use
 * The account `email` address is obviously requested to be able to send the email
-* In addition to this, and dependeing on which information the templates require, some other fiedls may be needed (e.g `address1`, `city`,..).
-Those are obviously not mandatory unless requested from the template.
+* In addition to this, and depending on which information the templates require, other fields may be needed (e.g `address1`, `city`, ...)

 ## SMTP & Email Type Configuration

 ### Tenant Configuration

 Each tenant that requires the use of the plugin must be configured with the SMTP properties, and it can also specify the default set of emails that should be set.
 As indicated above, the plugin allows to be used to react to the following events:
-`INVOICE_CREATION`, `UPCOMING_INVOICE`, `SUCCESSFUL_PAYMENT`, `FAILED_PAYMENT`, `PAYMENT_REFUND`, `SUBSCRIPTION_CANCELLATION_REQUESTED`, `SUBSCRIPTION_CANCELLATION_EFFECTIVE`:
+`INVOICE_CREATION`, `INVOICE_NOTIFICATION`, `INVOICE_PAYMENT_SUCCESS`, `INVOICE_PAYMENT_FAILED`, and `SUBSCRIPTION_CANCEL`.

 The following curl command can be used to configure a particular tenant:

 ```
 curl -v \
      -X POST \
      -u admin:password \
      -H 'X-Killbill-ApiKey: bob' \
      -H 'X-Killbill-ApiSecret: lazar' \
      -H 'X-Killbill-CreatedBy: admin' \
      -H 'Content-Type: text/plain' \
      -d 'org.killbill.billing.plugin.email-notifications.defaultEvents=INVOICE_PAYMENT_SUCCESS,SUBSCRIPTION_CANCEL
 org.killbill.billing.plugin.email-notifications.smtp.host=127.0.0.1
 org.killbill.billing.plugin.email-notifications.smtp.port=25
 org.killbill.billing.plugin.email-notifications.smtp.useAuthentication=true